 Jason Denkevitz - Guitar and Guitar Synth

 Jason studied jazz Bass Guitar with Jim Charlsen, and began experimenting with piccolo tunings.
 Upon graduating from high school he attended University of Maryland College Park where he began playing more and more guitar in addition to 5-string bass.
-Jason performed in an acoustic guitar duo with Matt Stanton, gave solo performances on fretless piccolo bass at the schools Cultural Explosion festival, and would frequently sneak into the college radio station's production studio to record originals at ridiculous hours of the night (he worked as a DJ for the station).
+Jason performed in an acoustic guitar duo with Matt Stanton, gave solo performances on fretless piccolo bass at the schools Cultural Explosion festival.
+Working as a DJ at the school's Radio Station (WMUC) Jason would frequently use the station's production studio to record originals during ridiculous off hours.

-Upon graduating from College Park with a double in Biology and Anthropology, he spent time working on original music in his spare time and later moved to Phoenix to attend law school.
-In Phoenix he formed the groups DC and Post-Tramautic Slurpee Syndrome with fellow attorney/guitarist Mike Magee.
-Upon graduation in 2003 he moved back to Maryland and has been there since.
+Upon graduating from College Park with a double in Biology and Anthropology, he spent time working on original music and in 2000 moved to Phoenix Arizona to attend law school.
+While their, he formed the groups DC and Post-Tramautic Slurpee Syndrome with fellow attorney/guitarist Mike Magee.
+Upon graduation in 2003 he moved back to Maryland.

 Jason lives in Baltimore, Maryland.
-On the side he has composed music used in nationally aired television commercials and film documentaries.
+He has composed music used in nationally aired television commercials and film documentaries.

-Jason currently writes and performs with Steam Theory as well as fusion band PDFOP.
+Jason currently writes and performs with Steam Theory as well as fusion recording project PDFOP.